abdulsamadayoade/lebron16/README.md

 # lebron16
- landing page for a sneaker
+ A simple product page for my favorite sneaker, LeBron 16